-6 weeks - 2.5 hours of lecture and 5-27.5 hours of laboratory per week 8 weeks - 1.5 hours of lecture and 3.5-20.5 hours of laboratory per week Additional Details Subject/Course Level: Anthropology/Undergraduate Grading/Final exam status: Letter grade.
-Final exam required.
-Archaeological Laboratory Practicum: Read Less [-] ANTHRO 135 Paleoethnobotany: Archaeological Methods and Laboratory Techniques 4 Units Terms offered: Fall 2018, Fall 2016, Spring 2014 An introduction to the basic approaches and techniques in archaeobotanical analysis.
+4 weeks - 3 hours of lecture and 20 hours of fieldwork per week 15 weeks - 1 hour of lecture and 8 hours of fieldwork per week Summer: 6 weeks - 2.5 hours of lecture and 40 hours of fieldwork per week Additional Details Subject/Course Level: Anthropology/Undergraduate Grading/Final exam status: Letter grade.
+Final exam not required.
+Formerly known as: 133 and N133 Field Course in Archaeological Methods: Read Less [-] ANTHRO 135 Paleoethnobotany: Archaeological Methods and Laboratory Techniques 4 Units Terms offered: Fall 2018, Fall 2016, Spring 2014 An introduction to the basic approaches and techniques in archaeobotanical analysis.
 A series of different data types and their unique approaches will be discussed, including phytoliths, pollen, and DNA, with an emphasis on macrofloral remains.
 Laboratory study will include the major classes of plant remains likely to be encountered in archaeological sites.
 Discussion will emphasize the use of plant remains to answer archaeological questions, rather than study the plant remains for their own sake.
 Microscope work and computing will be included.
 Paleoethnobotany: Archaeological Methods and Laboratory Techniques: Read More [+] Rules & Requirements Prerequisites: 2 and consent of instructor Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 3 hours of laboratory per week Summer:

 6 weeks - 7.5 hours of lecture and 7.5 hours of laboratory per week 8 weeks - 6 hours of lecture and 5.5 hours of laboratory per week Additional Details Subject/Course Level: Anthropology/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Paleoethnobotany: Archaeological Methods and Laboratory Techniques: Read Less [-] ANTHRO 135B Environmental Archaeology 4 Units Terms offered: Spring 2020, Spring 2019, Fall 2008 The major issues, research objectives, databases, and techniques involved in the study of past society's relationship and interaction with the natural environment.
+Paleoethnobotany: Archaeological Methods and Laboratory Techniques: Read Less [-] ANTHRO 135B Environmental Archaeology 4 Units Terms offered: Spring 2021, Spring 2020, Spring 2019 The major issues, research objectives, databases, and techniques involved in the study of past society's relationship and interaction with the natural environment.
 Particularly methods that use "noncultural" information in archaeological research, but with a cultural orientation.
 Major subjects addressed will be paleoenvironmental reconstruction; human-environment interaction, impact, and environmental degradation; paleodiet and domestication; land-use and social environments; with an emphasis on ecofactual analysis.
 Environmental Archaeology: Read More [+] Rules & Requirements Prerequisites: 2 Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week Summer:

 6 weeks - 8 hours of lecture and 2 hours of discussion per week 8 weeks - 6 hours of lecture and 1.5 hours of discussion per week Additional Details Subject/Course Level: Anthropology/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Environmental Archaeology: Read Less [-] ANTHRO 136A Museum Exhibit Curation and Design 4 Units Terms offered: Fall 2017, Fall 2011, Fall 2009 A practical introduction to contemporary museum approaches to exhibition design, with particular application to the design of exhibits that present cultural heritage in anthropology, art, and natural history museums.
+Environmental Archaeology: Read Less [-] ANTHRO 136A Museum Exhibit Curation and Design 4 Units Terms offered: Fall 2021, Fall 2017, Fall 2011 A practical introduction to contemporary museum approaches to exhibition design, with particular application to the design of exhibits that present cultural heritage in anthropology, art, and natural history museums.
 Both the theory of museum exhibit desing and practice will be covered, including critiques of representation; issues of cultural heritage; conversation, education, and installation standards; and incorporation of interactivity, including through digital media.
 Museum Exhibit Curation and Design: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 4 hours of studio per week Summer: